-I got sooooo many replies from families that went out for ice cream after their child’s first reconciliation that I’m going to go ahead and proclaim it a Catholic tradition!
+Take the family out for vanilla ice cream afterward.
+I’ve heard sooooo many families do this that I’m going to go ahead and proclaim it a Catholic tradition!
 (Do I have the authority to do that?)
 No matter.
 Whether you spring for Baskin Robbins or make Sundays at home with the kids, take it to the next level by making it symbolic- eat vanilla ice cream because it’s white for “purity”.

 For a very simple idea, you can print a free first penance certificate here!
 (Isn’t it great to find stuff for free online?!)

 Give your child a nice wooden crucifix with the dates of their Sacraments written on the back.
 In this case, that would mean writing in their Baptism date and First Reconciliation date.
 Be sure to leave room for future Sacraments!
 This way, the dates of their big days will always be easily accessible.

 Think to yourself, “is there anything I still want my child to have before they make their First Communion?”
 If there is, by all means it may as well be now!
 Here are some ideas along those lines of thought.

 It’s such a cute tradition to make a First Communion Banner before the big day.
 Check out these First Communion Banner kits from Illuminated Ink- a great gift idea!